AndrewTHowell/ynab/README.md

 # YNAB

-A CLI tool for performing custom analysis on my You Need A Budget (YNAB) data, as well as viewing the raw data.
+A CLI tool for performing custom analysis on your You Need A Budget (YNAB) data, as well as viewing the raw data.

 ## Features